scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 "[CP-1252](https://en.wikipedia.org/wiki/Windows-1252)", which is limited to the Latin alphabet with some extensions.

-In the next step of the import, you can select the delimiter and text qualifier.
+In the next step of the import, you have to select delimiter and text qualifier.
-This is easier since there are fewer options, and Excel will preview the result.
+This is easier since there are fewer options to choose from, and Excel will preview the result live.
 For the text qualifier setting, the default value is also usually the correct one.

 ![Correct delimiter during import](../fig/import-csv-delimiter.png)

 ## A Note on Cross-platform Operability
 (or, how typewriters are ruining your work)